Diocese of San Bernardino: 1800 to 1840

-Spanish missionaries from the Mission San Gabriel Arcángel in present-day Los Angeles established the first church in the San Bernardino area in 1810 at the village of Wa'aachnga, later Politania, between what is now San Bernardino and Colton.
-Reverend Francisco Dumetz named the church San Bernardino after the feast day of St. Bernardino of Siena.
-The Franciscans also named the San Bernardino Mountains.
+Spanish missionaries from the Mission San Gabriel Arcángel in present-day Los Angeles established the first church in the San Bernardino area in 1810 at the village of Wa'aachnga, later Politania The missionary Francisco Dumetz named the church "San Bernardino" after the feast day of St. Bernardino of Siena.

-The first European settlement in present-day Riverside County was an estancia, or farmer, established by the Mission San Luis Rey de Francia at the Luiseño village of Temescal.
+The first Spanish settlement in present-day Riverside County was an estancia, or farm, established by the Mission San Luis Rey de Francia at the Luiseño village of Temescal.
 In 1819, Franciscan missionaries established the San Bernardino de Sena Estancia in what is today Redlands.

 After the Mexican War of Independence ended in 1821, Alta California became part of Mexico.
 The Mexican Government in 1835 secularized all the Catholic missions in Alta California, including the Mission San Luis Rey de Francia.
+This action precipitated massive exodus of clergy from these missions and the breakup of their large landholdings.